canonical/open-documentation-academy/multipass/Linux.md

 `multipass exec coherent-trumpetfish -- lsb_release -a`

-This tells multipass to execute the command `lsb_release -a` on the “coherent-trumpetfish” instance.
+This tells multipass to execute the command `lsb_release -a` on the "coherent-trumpetfish" instance.

 ```plain
 $ multipass exec coherent-trumpetfish -- lsb_release -a